Balancing events, not patients, maximizes power of the logrank test: and other insights on unequal randomization in survival trials: Large-sample distribution of the logrank statistic

 \subsection{Rubinstein (1981)}

-Suppose $1-S_e \sim \mbox{Exp}(\lambda_e)$ and $1-S_c \sim \mbox{Exp}(\lambda_c)$.
-That is, events in each arm follows an exponential distribution.
-Rubinstein\cite{Rubinstein1981} derived the maximum likelihood estimates (MLEs) for the event hazard rates and the corresponding test for $H_0$: $\log(\lambda_e / \lambda_c)=0$.
-Their wald test based on the exponential MLEs can be used to approximate the logrank test under the argument that the latter is asymptotically efficient when there is general noninformative censoring.\cite{Peto1972} Doing so, we obtain
+Suppose events in the experimental and control arms follow exponential distributions with hazard rates $\lambda_e$ and $\lambda_c$, respectively.
+Under arbitrary accrual distribution and arbitrary censoring distributions that are independent of survival but not necessarily equal across treatment arms, Rubinstein\cite{Rubinstein1981} derived the maximum likelihood estimates (MLEs) for the hazard rates and the corresponding test for $H_0$: $\log(\lambda_e / \lambda_c)=0$.
+Their wald test based on the exponential MLEs can be used to approximate the LRT under the argument that the LRT is asymptotically efficient when there is general noninformative censoring.\cite{Peto1972} Doing so, we obtain

 where $D_e(t)$ and $D_c(t)$ denote the accumulated number of events in the experimental and control arm by calendar time $t$.
 Since $E(D_e(t_d)) + E(D_c(t_d)) = d$ in event-driven trials, it follows that